 Next Scheduled Course

-The next Landlord Training Class will be held over the course of two Tuesday evenings, March 3 and March 10, 2020, from 5-9 pm.
+The next Crime Free Multi-Housing Program landlord/property manager training class will be held over the course of two Tuesday evenings, March 5 and March 12, from 5-9 pm.
 Registrants must attend both evenings to receive a certificate of completion.
-The class will be held at the Law Enforcement Center located at 911 11 Street North.
 The class is free, but you must register below.

 For more information contact Crime Free Multi-Housing Program Coordinator or call 218.299.5143.